edwardtanguay/et-mern-crud-site-frontend/README.md

 ### create .env file for backend

-- create a `.env` file in the root directory of your project
-- copy in the following content
+- create a `.env` file in the root directory of your project and copy in the following content
-- replace all capitalized variables with appropriate data
-  - USERNAME
-  - PASSWORD
-  - RANDOMSTRING
-  - ADMINPASSWORD
-- you can also change the backend/frontend ports if you need to

   ``` text
   APP_NAME = Book Site API